National Ultralight Inc.

 The Challenger has an excellent safety record, second to no other airplane.
 With over 4,000 shipped since 1983, some having accumulated thousands of flight hours, any design or manufacturing defects would long since have been discovered and remedied.
 In fact, there have been zero structural failures on properly assembled Challengers flown within their stipulated speed ranges.

-The biggest single cause of all aviation accidents, some say 85%, is the pilot.
-It is not the plane that decides to continue into thunderstorms, run out of gas over a forest or put on an impromptu airshow to impress people on the ground.
+The biggest single cause of all aviation accidents, some say the vast majority, is the pilot.
+It is not the plane that decides to continue into thunderstorms, run out of gas over a forest or put on an impromptu airshow to impress onlookers.

-Challenger owners range from retired folks who'd never flown before acquiring their Challenger to aviation professionals with many years in the airlines or military.
-These people chose the Challenger because it is proven to minimize the 15% of the risk related to the airplane.
-They manage the other 85% of the risk by training diligently and by making conservative decisions.
+Challenger owners range from folks who'd never flown before acquiring their Challenger to aviation professionals with many years in the airlines or military.
+These people chose the Challenger because it is proven to minimize the small percent of the risk related to the airplane.
+They manage the pilot induced portion of the risk by training diligently and by making conservative decisions.

 The great thing about aviation is that you yourself get to manage virtually all of the risk factors.
 There are far fewer random elements in the air than there are on the public roads.
 Your airplane is not going to be T-boned by a drunk running a red light!
 Flying is as safe or as dangerous as YOU choose to make it.